 Ricardo Trattoria at 2119 N. Clark Street, is a favorite for authentic Italian specialties.
 It has been featured in the Chicago Michelin Guide as a Bib Gourmand since 2011.
 According to Michelin, “chef/owner Riccardo Michi’s family is best known for its swanky Bice restaurants.
 When Michi opened his own spot he brought the family know-how, but put his name on the door.
 The result is a casual, Italian-style trattoria, perfect for either date night or a group dinner”.
 I was there recently and it continues to be excellent.

-Recently opened is the small, contemporary MFK at 432 Diversey Parkway, just west of the Park.
+I really enjoy the small, contemporary MFK at 432 Diversey Parkway, just west of the Park.
 It specializes in Spanish Tapas.
 Everything was so fresh and well-prepared.
 We loved the octopus, the scallops and the ceviche with the squid ink tostada.

 A little of west of Lincoln Park is a great spot, Ada St. at 1664 N. Ada.
 They offer dinner only and is a Michelin Bib Gourmand restaurant.
 They have a creative menu of food and cocktails and offer small and large plates.
 I thought the carrot salad with Greek yogurt, feta, toasted pine nuts, harissa vinaigrette and a wild flower honey was good as well as the Little Gem Salad with blue cheese, fresh apricots, pickled shallots and crispy serrano ham.
 The arctic char with avocado mousse was very good also.
 It has a dark, warm atmosphere inside plus in the summer they have a great outdoor patio complete with ping pong table.